mat-sz/bfloader/README.md

 The output will be shown in the lower half of your screen.

 To stop the execution hold <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 While debugging press <kbd>F5</kbd> to continue the program from the current step until the end.

+## Limitations

+- Program length is limited to 16 lines of 80 columns each (1120 characters).
+- Each cell is 1 byte long.
+(256 different values, wrapping).
+- Program memory space starts at 0xF000.
+It is possible to overwrite memory segments that shouldn't be overwritten.
+- The editor isn't very advanced.